IgniteUI/igniteui-xplat-docs/doc/kr/components/geo-map.md

 ## Required Modules

-The `XamGeographicMap` requires the following modules.
+The `XamGeographicMap` requires the following modules:

 ```razor
 GeographicMapModule